Schedule of Classes:

 You must have at least as many print sources as you have Internet sources!

-These bibliographies should be submitted as an e-mail attachment by the end of the day (4:30) on Thursday.
+Submit before the end of the day (4:30) on Friday.

 Tues.
-11/19 - QUIZ #3, see also the recommended vocabularly for the course.
+11/17 - QUIZ #2, see also the recommended vocabulary for the course.

 Students will be asked to grade their fellow students' presentations.

-See the document on My.Westminster for the "criteria" for grading these presentations.
+See the handout on D2L for criteria useful for grading these presentations.

-I will hand out the take-home final in this class.
+I will hand out and explain the take-home final in this class.

-but you must await my acknowledgement that I have recieved it.
+You must await my acknowledgement that I have received it.

 No excuses about missing finals will be accepted.